OliverDevsCode/SQL-Full-Stack-App/README.md

 # SQL Mini Full Stack App

 A simple full-stack application using MySQL 8, Node.js and npm scripts to install, build, and run both server and client.
+This project is intended for local hosting and educational purposes only.

 ## Prerequisites